Looking for a comfortable online mattress?

 |Grand king/Texas king||80” x 98″|

 Puffy Firmness Options

-Puffy is a medium mattress while Puffy Lux is medium firm.
+Puffy is a medium mattress (like Nectar) while Puffy Lux is medium firm.

 Both mattresses feel quite plush when you lie down, thanks to the top memory foam layer with gel.